* Swiss Re CEO sees weakening prices in insurance industry

 Hannover Re also posted a lower-than-expected rise in net income of 211.5 million euros ($283 million), compared to a consensus forecast of 219 million euros.

 The low level of claims also helped Scor's net profit rise by more than one third in the first half of the year, the French reinsurer reported last week.
-(Reporting by Alice Baghdjian in Zurich and Jonathan Gould in Frankfurt; editing by Tom Pfeiffer)
+(Editing by Tom Pfeiffer)